-And so it was eleven years ago when faced with the Little League parent volunteer choices of scorekeeping (too constrained), dugout management (too chaotic) or umpiring (what? – you must be crazy!), Lenny began his first season as a Little League baseball umpire.
+And so it was fourteen years ago when faced with the Little League parent volunteer choices of scorekeeping (too complicated), dugout management (too chaotic) or umpiring (what? – you must be crazy!), Lenny began his first season as a Little League baseball umpire.

 A few years later, Lenny would get his first experience with girls' softball when his daughter joined in on the backyard field of dreams.

 This collection of personal umpiring techniques, tips, rules and anecdotes is for all those new and aspiring parent volunteer umpires who give their personal time and energy to support the kids in Little League baseball and softball.

 Feel free to contact Lenny with any umpiring questions or feedback based on your own youth umpiring experiences throughout the Little League season.

 Warning – shameless commercial plug: